ChapatteMateo/ADACADABRA/index.md

 $$represenativeness=\frac{number \: of \: customers}{population}$$

 We followed the same procedure as the original paper by discarding all MSOAs whose $represenativeness_{normalized}$ was below $0.1$.
-This procedure lead to removing a bit less than $10%$ of the MOSAs.
+This procedure lead to removing a bit less than $10\%$ of the MOSAs.

 [si on arrive a faire un representation carte qui donne the nom du MSOA on hover, on la mettrait là en disant, voilà les MSOA restant, c'est joli wow]

-## Discretisation into wealth class
+### Discretisation into wealth class

+We used the median income by area as the main indicator of wealth.
+The median has the advantage of being robust to strong outliers (which is often the case with income because they are said to follow a Pareto distribution, the 80-20 rule <-ça peut être retiré, comme vous voulez).
+We ran PCA on the income and ploted the inertia depending on the number of cluster to find an appropriate number of cluster.
+[image du plot d'inertie ? même chose là, on peut tirer le plot avec plot.ly pour a voir une visu interactive] We choose 5 clusters and labeled the incomes as {very_low','low','medium','high','very_high'}.
+[visu des statistique par cluster ?]

+## Visualisation
+In this part, we will get some intuition about the distribution of nutrient weight and purchased product types among MSOAs.
+First we will use T-SNE technique to spatial distribution of these features and see if there are similarities between features of same wealth class MSOAs.
+Then for nutrient distribution, we will geovisualize the distribution to see if there is any geographic pattern.

+### T-SNE
+We used T-SNE to project each MSOA, caracterized by the energy coming from the different nutrients, into a 2-dimensional plane.

 ## I'm just skipping through to put my ideaaaaas: